 I decided that John & Alice’s fireplace needed a mantel after all.
-So I made a mantel to look like a rough hewn chunk of wood.
+Rather than just use one of those Home Depot fireplace mantels, I made a DIY fireplace mantel to look like a rough-hewn chunk of wood.

 The mantel also helps to break up the towering height of the brick.
 And once the mantel is decorated, the impact of the brick will be reduced even more.